publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch49/m__us_usc_t16_s2905.md

     (b) __Applications__

-        Application for reimbursement under this section shall be made in such manner as the Secretary shall by regulation prescribe and shall contain such information as is necessary to enable the Secretary to determine whether the State meets the eligibility requirements set forth in subsection (c) of this section.
+        Application for reimbursement under this section shall be made in such manner as the Secretary shall by regulation prescribe and shall contain such information as is necessary to enable the Secretary to determine whether the State meets the eligibility requirements set forth in subsection (c).

     (c) __Eligibility__

     No State is eligible for reimbursement under this section unless the Secretary finds that the costs, for which reimbursement is sought, have been incurred by the State as follows:

-        (1) If reimbursement is sought under subsection (a)(1) of this section, such costs have been incurred in developing a conservation plan that meets the requirements set forth in [section 2903 of this title][/us/usc/t16/s2903].
+        (1) If reimbursement is sought under subsection (a)(1), such costs have been incurred in developing a conservation plan that meets the requirements set forth in [section 2903 of this title][/us/usc/t16/s2903].

-        (2) If reimbursement is sought under subsection (a)(2) of this section, such costs have been incurred in revising the plan in a manner consistent with such requirements.
+        (2) If reimbursement is sought under subsection (a)(2), such costs have been incurred in revising the plan in a manner consistent with such requirements.

-        (3) If reimbursement is sought under subsection (a)(3) of this section, such costs have been incurred in implementing the conservation actions as approved by the Secretary.
+        (3) If reimbursement is sought under subsection (a)(3), such costs have been incurred in implementing the conservation actions as approved by the Secretary.

-        (4) If reimbursement is sought under subsection (a)(4) of this section, such costs have been incurred in implementing conservation actions specified in, and in a manner consistent with, the approved conservation plan.
+        (4) If reimbursement is sought under subsection (a)(4), such costs have been incurred in implementing conservation actions specified in, and in a manner consistent with, the approved conservation plan.

-        (5) If reimbursement is sought under subsection (a)(5) of this section, such costs have been incurred in consolidating, coordinating or implementing conservation plans and actions approved under this chapter with approved plans and actions under the Act of August 9, 1950 ([16 U.S.C.
+        (5) If reimbursement is sought under subsection (a)(5), such costs have been incurred in consolidating, coordinating or implementing conservation plans and actions approved under this chapter with approved plans and actions under the Act of August 9, 1950 ([16 U.S.C.
 777c(a)(1)][/us/usc/t16/s777c/a/1]), commonly referred to as the Dingell-Johnson Sport Fish Restoration Act \[[16 U.S.C.
 777][/us/usc/t16/s777] et seq.\] and the Act of September 2, 1937 ([16 U.S.C.
 669e(a)(1)][/us/usc/t16/s669e/a/1]), commonly referred to as the Pittman-Robertson Wildlife Restoration Act \[[16 U.S.C.
 669][/us/usc/t16/s669] et seq.\] in a manner consistent with sections 2901 and 2903 of this title.

     (d) __Reimbursement__

-        Subject to the limitations in subsection (c) and the terms and conditions imposed under [section 2906 of this title][/us/usc/t16/s2906], and to the availability of funds appropriated under [section 2910 of this title][/us/usc/t16/s2910], the Secretary shall reimburse each State which the Secretary finds to be eligible therefor under subsection (c) of this section.
+        Subject to the limitations in subsection (c) and the terms and conditions imposed under [section 2906 of this title][/us/usc/t16/s2906], and to the availability of funds appropriated under [section 2910 of this title][/us/usc/t16/s2910], the Secretary shall reimburse each State which the Secretary finds to be eligible therefor under subsection (c).

     (e) __Limitations__